The full-height fourth floor and Italianate cornice were the result of a 19th-century renovation.

 Well-to-do butcher Christopher Gwyer purchased the vacant plot at 59 Hammond Street (later renamed and numbered 267 West 11th Street) from builder and developer Andrew Lockwood in 1842.
 Lockwood had earlier erected two handsome homes on the abutting plots at 61 and 63 Hammond Street.
 He stipulated in the deed that he would erect a similar house for Gwyer within six months of the transfer.

 The Gwyer residence, completed in 1843, equaled and in some ways surpassed its neighbors in elegance.
 The four-story house was faced in red brick above the high brownstone English basement.
-Handsome ironwork decorated with anthemions and lyres protected areaway, and stone railings and newels originally graced the stoop.
+Handsome ironwork decorated with anthemions and lyres protected the areaway, and stone railings and newels originally graced the stoop.

 Beside the imposing brownstone framed doorway, the floor-to-ceiling parlor windows were most likely fronted by a cast iron balcony.
 A short attic story took the place of the peaked roof and dormers of the earlier Federal style.